-Let’s see how to do the above exercises with a step-by-step guide.
+Let’s see how to do each exercise with a step-by-step guide.

 1. Barbell Floor Press

-The floor press is a compound workout1Single vs. Multi-Joint Resistance Exercises: Effects on Muscle Strength and Hypertrophy – National Institute of Health that works simultaneously on your chest and triceps.
+The floor press is a compound exercise1Single vs. Multi-Joint Resistance Exercises: Effects on Muscle Strength and Hypertrophy – National Institute of Health that works simultaneously on your chest and triceps.

 It is one of the basic but functional barbell exercises that will help you build a sturdy chest at home.

-- Set the appropriate weight into the bar and sit on the floor in front of it.
+- Insert the appropriate weight into the bar and sit on the floor in front of it.

-- Lie on the floor on your back, thrust your hips up to grab the bar over your chest.
+- Thrust your hips up to grab the bar over your chest.
 Keep your legs straight or bend in front of you.

 - Hold the bar firmly, and press it up until your arms are straight and directly over your chest.

-- Squeezing your pecs, pause for a couple of seconds at the top, and then slowly lower the bar down to complete your first repetition.
+- Squeezing your pecs, pause at the top for a couple of seconds, and then slowly lower the bar to complete your first repetition.

 - Do three to four sets of 10 to 12 reps with 1-2 minutes rest between each set.